 Minimum Qualifications for Consideration:

 Education: Bachelor’s degree required.
-Master’s degree in Adult Education or related field preferred.
+Master’s degree in Business or related field preferred.

-Credentials (years of experience): Six to eight years of experience in association management required.
+Credentials (years of experience): Six to eight years of experience in association management required, preferably running an education business operation.
 Certified Association Executive (CAE) certification preferred.

 General Understanding and Nature of the Position Description: In Accordance with the Americans with Disabilities Act, the above statements are intended to describe the general nature and level of work being performed by people assigned to this job classification.
 These statements are not intended to be an exhaustive list of all responsibilities, duties and skills of personnel so classified.